IW-Bench: Evaluating Large Multimodal Models for Converting Image-to-Web: Five-hop multimodal Chain-of-Thought

 \subsection{SoM Prompt Injection}

-Motivated by previous work~\cite{som}, we aim to enhance images with Scenes of Meaning (SoM) as shown in Figure~\ref{fig:som}.
-We first identify key elements to understand the core theme.
-Using specialized tools, we seamlessly integrate SoM cues like text labels, arrows, and highlights into the images.
-These cues guide multimodal models to focus on important elements, improving image comprehension and precision in recognizing fine details.
+Inspired by prior work~\cite{som}, we enhance images with Scenes of Meaning (SoM) cues, as shown in Figure~\ref{fig:som}.
+By identifying key elements and integrating cues like text labels, arrows, and highlights, we guide multimodal models to focus on crucial details, improving comprehension and precision.